showOverpanel

 In the code example above, a module is opening in an overpanel.
 For this to be successful, "termsAndConditions" - the argument passed to showOverpanel - must be in the configuredOverpanels section of the feature configuration file.

 In addition to passing the options object as an argument in the showOverpanel invocation, you can add an options object to the feature configuration file to customize the default appearance of the overpanel module.
-(Enabled in UUX 4.6.1.1)
+(Enabled in UUX 4.6.1.1) See more about the ways to configure your overpanels in our Modules as Overpanels guide.

 {